|Father James Renshaw Cox. James R. Cox Papers, 1923-1950, Archive Service Center of the University of Pittsburgh|

 "If They're Going to Play Politics, So Are the Unemployed"

 This was not a political movement.
 This was an economic movement, but it has turned into a political movement...We expect nothing from the Republican and Democratic parties, who represent Wall Street and Smithfield street.
 The Jobless party will represent Main street, and if the unemployed hope to better their condition they had better take politics in their own hands.

 Cox was invited to speak at the WWI veterans Bonus March in DC six months later, an event that degenerated into violence and ended with Hoover ordering General Douglas MacArthur to disperse the veterans from DC using infantry, cavalry and tanks.

 In the face of entrenched governmental hostility to the common man, Cox decided to follow his advice to take politics into his own hands.
 He became the Jobless Party's first presidential candidate later that year.

 |Father James R. Cox addressing members of the Jobless Party.
 James R. Cox Papers, 1923-1950, Archive Service Center of the University of Pittsburgh|

-The rigors of the campaign trail and its financial demands eventually did in Cox's long-shot populist candidacy.
+The rigors of the campaign trail and its financial demands tabled Cox's long-shot populist candidacy.
 He cut short a cross-country tour with the acknowledgement that his campaign had run out of money, stating that "Campaigning for idealism brings as much suffering and privation as came to those who first crossed Route No. 66 in covered wagons."
-There was no AW Mellon to bail him out this time!
-Cox eventually withdrew from the race and supported the Democratic ticket and Franklin Roosevelt.
+There was no A.W.
+Mellon to bail him out this time!
+Cox eventually withdrew from the race, and supported the Democratic ticket and Franklin Roosevelt.